ofiwg/libfabric/man/fi_atomic.3.md

 transfer from the initiator follows the atomic request, the results will be available prior to a completion at the target for the fenced transfer.

+The correctness of atomic operations on a target memory region is guaranteed only when performed by a single actor for a given window of time.
+An actor is defined as a single libfabric domain (identified by the domain name, and not an open instance of that domain), a coherent CPU complex, or other device (e.g. GPU) capable of performing atomic operations on the target memory.
+The results of atomic operations performed by multiple actors simultaneously are undefined.
+For example, issuing CPU based atomic operations to a target region concurrently being updated by NIC based atomics may leave the region's data in an unknown state.
+The results of a first actor's atomic operations must be visible to a second actor prior to the second actor issuing its own atomics.

 # FLAGS